• Find duplicate and similar photos, as well as other duplicate files

 Below are the steps.

-1. In File Explorer on your PC, open the folder in which you want to find duplicate pictures.
+1. Open File Explorer.
+Navigate to the folder in which you want to find duplicate pictures.

-2. In the search box in the top right corner, enter the AQS syntax “kind:=picture”, which will display all the images in this folder, including those in subfolders.
+2. In the search box in the top right corner, enter “kind:=picture”, which will display all the images in this folder, including those in subfolders.

-If you want to ignore small-sized duplicate photos, enter “kind:=picture size:medium” instead.
-This will display all the medium- or large-sized images in this folder.
+If you want to ignore small-sized duplicate photos such as thumbnails and icons, enter “kind:=picture size:medium” instead.
+This will display all the images that are between 1-128MB in size in this folder.

 3. In the toolbar at the top of the File Explorer window, choose Sort > Name or Sort > More > Size (or Date taken).